Anna (feral child): Comparisons to other cases

+Isabelle

-Anna's case is commonly compared to the study of another feral child named Isabelle, because of their similar upbringings.
+Anna's case is commonly compared to the study of another feral child named Isabelle, due to similarities in the girls' upbringings.
 They were both raised in isolation for a similar amount of time, but Isabelle was able to recover much faster and achieve greater mental development.
 She was born one month after Anna and was discovered nine months after her.
 Similarly to her, Isabelle was forced into isolation because she was an illegitimate child.
 During her six and a half years of isolation, she lived with her deaf and mute mother.
 She had no concept of relationships, no verbal skills, and was malnourished.
 Following her discovery, she was hospitalized and her apathetic behavior was closely monitored.
 She was then transferred to a ward with children where she became socialized and learned to imitate the other children.
 She also began language training with a skilled team of doctors and within eighteen months had gained the understanding and use of an estimated 1500–2500 words, enabling her to produce complex sentences and correctly use inflection morphology, pronouns, and prepositions by the age of eight.

 As soon as a year and a half after her discovery, Isabelle was energetic and fully mobile.
 By fourteen, she was excelling in public school.
-Her recovery is clearly different than Anna.
-In both cases they had very low intellectual abilities when they were discovered and introduced into the world.
+Her recovery is clearly different from Anna's.
+Both girls were deemed to have very low intellectual abilities when they were discovered and introduced into the world.
 Their differences arise, however, when one considers that two years after Isabelle's discovery she was deemed to be recovered and a fully functioning girl, but prior to Anna's death she only ever reached the level of socialization of a two or three-year-old child.
-The varying recovery between them is suspected to be the result of Anna having less initial mental capacity prior to isolation or to her receiving a lesser standard of care and verbal training during her recovery than Isabelle's team of skilled doctors and physiologists offered her.
-Some also account her recovery to the fact that she was in isolation with her mother.
-However, the exact reason is hard to pinpoint because Anna died at the age of ten before this could be investigated any further.
+The different rates and degrees of recovery between the two girls is suspected to be a result of one of two things.
+First is that Anna was suspected of having lower mental capabilities from birth, a condition that was exacerbated by her long period of isolation.
+The other theory is that Anna received a lesser standard of care and verbal training during her recovery as compared to what Isabelle's team of skilled doctors and physiologists offered her.
+Some also attribute Isabelle's more successful recovery to the fact that she was in isolation with her mother.
+However, the exact reason is hard to pinpoint, since Anna died before this could be investigated any further.